 "In the long run, AR and VR headsets will likely converge."

 Following the lukewarm response to Tango, Google switched gears and announced ARCore.
 Designed to expand the current reach of Google's AR capabilities for developers, ARCore is launching on both the Pixel line and the Samsung Galaxy S8, which has sold over 20 million units to date, with a goal of hitting 100 million Android smartphones and tablets.

 MORE: Augmented Reality Glasses: What You Can Buy Now

 Apple recently set its sights on augmented reality with ARKit.
 Available with iOS 11, the software-development kit allows developers to create AR content and let consumers interact with the results.
 There isn't a large cadre of apps to impress the masses yet.
 However, Apple does have a reputation for refining existing technologies and making them better in the long run.

-The ARKit-powered InsightHeart app on an iPhone 8 Plus"Apple is pushing augmented reality into the mainstream," said Avi Greengart, research director for consumer devices at GlobalData, "because with the iPhone 8, you don't need an expensive sensor to make it work.
+"Apple is pushing augmented reality into the mainstream," said Avi Greengart, research director for consumer devices at GlobalData, "because with the iPhone 8, you don't need an expensive sensor to make it work.
 In fact, ARKit apps will work on any iOS device running an A9 chip or newer with iOS 11 installed, which means it supports older devices like the iPhone 7 and iPhone SE.

 It's a promising start, but Oculus' Rubin said that AR and VR will ultimately complement one another rather than compete with each other.